jnelken/trello-hide-column-extension/README.md

 Hovering the ☺︎ will cauase a text input will appear.
 Search for the name of an empty column you'd like to keep open and then hit the ☺︎ button.
 Any columns matching your search will stay open.
+You can use "||"  to match multiple strings in the search input.

+`Column1 || Column2`

 To install: